-We endeavour to provide an environment where children develop a love of learning and exploration: children are encouraged to develop resilience through providing supportive and challenging experiences.
+We endeavour to provide an environment where children develop a love of learning and exploration.
+Children are encouraged to develop perseverance and resilience through providing experiences that offer challenge and the opportunity to revisit experiences to deepen their learning.
 We support children to set their own tasks and goals, fostering their disposition to be self directed learners and contribute to each others learning (ako).
-We foster children’s self confidence and self esteem by celebrating achievements during each child’s individual learning journey.
+We foster children’s self confidence and self esteem by celebrating accomplishments during each child’s individual learning journey.

-We acknowledge the importance of the Treaty of Waitangi and the diversity of our multicultural community.
-We model respect for others and the environment around us, instilling the values of manaakitanga (caring/hospitality).
+We acknowledge the importance of the Treaty of Waitangi and the diversity of our community.
+We model and encourage respect for others and the environment around us, instilling the values of manaakitanga (caring/hospitality).
 We celebrate children’s individuality and creativity to build a sense of self worth and empowerment.

 At our Kindergarten our curriculum reflects the framework of Te Whariki; the New Zealand Early Childhood Curriculum.